egoist/tsup/docs/README.md

 ### Metafile

-Passing `--metafile` flag to tell esbuild to produce some metadata about the build in JSON format.
+Pass the `--metafile` flag to tell esbuild to produce some metadata about the build in JSON format.
 You can feed the output file to analysis tools like [bundle buddy](https://www.bundle-buddy.com/esbuild) to visualize the modules in your bundle and how much space each one takes up.

 The file outputs as `metafile-{format}.json`, e.g. `tsup --format cjs,esm` will generate `metafile-cjs.json` and `metafile-esm.json`.